marcaube/marcaube.github.io/_posts/2013-11-23-entities-domain-and-models.md

 My answer to that, and that might change again in the future, is to write your business logic in a library.
 Define your models there and then in your bundles you define entities that extend those base models.

-Let's write a bit of code to illustrate that ...
+Let's write a bit of code to illustrate that.
+First the model :

 ```php
 namespace Acme\DomainLib\Model;